Cleft lip and palate repair - discharge

 Your child may play quietly.
 Keep them from running and jumping until the doctor or nurse says it is okay.

 Your child may go home with arm cuffs or splints.
-These will keep your baby from rubbing or hitting their incision.
-Your child will need to wear them most of the time for about 2 weeks.
+These will keep your baby from rubbing or scratching their incision.
+Your child will need to wear the cuffs most of the time for about 2 weeks.
 Put on the cuffs over a long-sleeve shirt.
 If you need to, tape them to the shirt to keep them in place.

 Ask your doctor or nurse when it is safe to go swimming.
 Your child may have tubes in their eardrums and need to keep water out of their ears.